emmy-codes/coscalendar/TESTING.md

 ## Manual testing of site

+Site was tested using desktop PC and Galaxy Note 3.

 | Feature                          | Test Scenario                                                        | User Action                                                                                                                                               | Expected Outcome                                                                                                                                                                        | Final Outcome                                                                                                 |
 |:---------------------------------|:---------------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------------|
 | Authentication | Signup  | Fill out the signup form with valid data and submit it   | User is redirected to the login page upon successful registration  | ✅ |